Fleppensteyn/SE/README.md

 ##Description
 A simple and intuitive desktop client to edit curricula with a drag-and-drop interface and the ability to export to a website so that other people can also view what you created.

+You can read a guide that explains how to set up a working building environment [here](Install_guide.md).

 ##Requirements

 ###Desktop client